 In addition, it has an automated workflow functionality that comes in extra handy if you’re looking for a way to remind your customers to leave a review automatically.

-Automated emails frequently form a part of a sequence that is dependent on behavioral triggers.
+Automated emails frequently form a part of a sequence that depends on behavioral triggers.
 These are referred to as workflows.
-And based on the behaviors of the user, these workflows are enhanced to have the greatest impact.
+Based on the behaviors of the user, these workflows are enhanced to have the greatest impact.